Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/ResourceManagement.md

 }
 ```

+### Extensibility

+You can register services that implement the `IResourceFilterThemeResolver` interface.
+These are used to resolve targets for the required theme configuration.
+It can be necessary if the theme depends on resources other than what's defined in the `ThemeAttribute.BaseTheme`.
+For example, our [Media Theme](https://github.com/Lombiq/Hosting-Media-Theme) loads a selected theme dynamically from the media library, so that has to be added to the list separately using such a service.

 ## JavaScript Module Support

 The `ScriptModuleResourceFilter` makes it possible to register JS modules in a way that they can be imported by name, so no bundling or importing by URL is necessary.
 Once you've added it to your service collection (`services.AddAsyncResultFilter<ScriptModuleResourceFilter>();`) you can register modules with the `ResourceManifest.DefineScriptModule(resourceName)` extension method and require them using the `IResourceManager.RegisterScriptModule(resourceName)` extension method.